A Gaussian Sliding Windows Regression Model for Hydrological Inference: Simulation Study

+Similar to the simulation with uncorrelated residuals, the estimated kernels closely align with the ground truth, demonstrating accurate reconstruction of the overall weighted kernel across all simulated setups.
 For the given noise levels $\alpha$, the maximum $R^2$ scores for the autocorrelated simulations are presented in Table~\ref{tab:setup1}.
 Results obtained for the experimental setups are shown in Fig.~\ref{fig:sim_predictive_metrics1}.
 As with the uncorrelated model setups, the $R^2$ scores almost reach the theoretical upper bound.

-Finally, the hyperparameter selection under the autocorrelated model setup is demonstrated in Fig.~\ref{fig:hyperparam1}.
-Overall, the number of windows $k$ selected via BIC matches the ground truth in all 1-window setups, overestimates by 1 for 4 out of 25 of the 2-window setups, and underestimates by 1 for one of the 25 3-window simulations.
+Overall, the hyperparameter $k$ representing the number of selected windows, determined via BIC matches the ground truth in all 1-window setups, overestimates by 1 for 3 out of 25 of the 2-window setups, and underestimates by 1 for one of the 25 3-window simulations.